jamesnvc/occasionallycogent/_posts/2016-11-25-perlin-noise-in-clojure.md

   [transit]: https://github.com/cognitect/transit-cljs

   [^1]: Long story, but basically we have a family tradition of everyone having an animal, and for some reason my mum's branch of the family has weird animals - my sister and one of my brothers are baluchitherium, these weird prehistoric creatures.
 I happen to be a pterodactyl.
+  [^2]: Probably don't leave it open too long though - it will devour as much CPU as it can to push out the noise.